 The South and East Lincolnshire Councils Partnership (Boston Borough Council, East Lindsey District Council and South Holland District Council) launched on 1st October 2021.
-This created the senior management structure for the three authorities.
+This created the senior management structure for the three authorities (shown below).
 This has led to each of the Council's saving money on their previous arrangements and has created opportunity for greater cross working and to drive out further efficiencies going forward such as shared resources and expertise, exploring the opportunity for joint procurements, knowledge sharing and creating a greater voice for south and east Lincolnshire on the national stage.

 Significant savings and efficiencies have already been secured by each Partnership Council.
-The Corporate Management Team structure is available to view on the Partnerships website - www.selcp.co.uk/managementteam.
+The Corporate Management Team structure is set out below:

-Council Priorities, Corporate Strategy and Performance
+3. Council Priorities, Corporate Strategy and Performance